 Pepper and CRUZR

 Humanoid robots such as Pepper can guide exercise programs for the elderly in care homes.
 And they have resulted in longer compliance by the elderly in continuing their routines.
 Robots such as Pepper and CRUZR are also capable of reducing social isolation for the elderly by keeping them connected with their relatives through video calls.
 However, in providing healthcare and emotional support for the elderly, they act as a mediator between human-human interaction.
+These elder care robots are definitely a game-changer.

 Potential in Dementia and Alzheimer